MaxenceAdnot/dockerized-apps/README.md

 # Requirements
 Obviously docker engine needs to be installed before using these scripts

-# Linux
-For more simplicity in usage, place the dockerised-tools in your $PATH

 # Windows
 Intend to replace cygwin by some usefull docker containers.
 Your docker-machine needs to be set up before using these tools.